endernewton/tf-faster-rcnn/README.md

   cd ..
   ```

 4. Download pre-trained models and weights.
-Pre-trained models is provided by slim, you can get the pre-trained models [here](https://github.com/tensorflow/models/tree/master/slim#pre-trained-models) and set them in the ``data/imagenet_weights`` folder.
+The current code support VGG16 and Resnet V1 models.
+Pre-trained models are provided by slim, you can get the pre-trained models [here](https://github.com/tensorflow/models/tree/master/slim#pre-trained-models) and set them in the ``data/imagenet_weights`` folder.
 For example for VGG16 model, you can set up like:
    ```Shell
    mkdir -p data/imagenet_weights
    cd data/imagenet_weights